 Symptoms of rosacea include:

-- enlarged nose tissue
+- enlarged nose and cheek tissue

 - flushing of the face (skin may appear red or sunburned – the flushing comes and goes at first, but lasts longer if rosacea gets worse)